crystal-lang/crystal-book/using_the_compiler/README.md

 ## Compiling and running at once

-Crystal files end with the `.cr` extension.

-To compile and run a program in a single shot you can invoke `crystal` with a single filename:
+To compile and run a program in a single shot you can invoke `crystal` with a single filename (Crystal files end with the `.cr` extension):

 ```
 $ crystal some_program.cr